ShipEngine/connect-website/reference/transaction.md

     required: true
     description: Uniquely identifies the current transaction.
 If the transaction is retried, then this `id` will remain the same.
 You can use this to detect and prevent duplicate operations.

-  - name: isRetry
-    type: boolean
-    required: false
-    description: Indicates whether this transaction is a retry, in which case the `id` will be the same as the original attempt.
-If `isRetry` is `true`, then the operation should try to continue the original transaction where it left off.
-Efforts should be made to prevent duplicate data or double charges.

   - name: useSandbox
     type: boolean
     required: false